magnuspedro/ams/README.md

 ## RUN

+### Create admin

+To create a admin use the command

+docker-compose run --rm ams sh -c "python manage.py createsuperuser"

 O sistema está na porta 8000, quando acessar use localhost:8000

 The application port is 8000, always remember to go to localhost:8000 to access the application